- Connecting to websites should be no more difficult than a walk in the park. But is it really?

 - Wait for the reset process to finish.

+To fix this problem, you need to reset your Internet Options to default.
 After resetting Internet Options to default, restart your PC and check if the problem is resolved.

-Solution 13 – Use Registry Editor
+13. Use the Registry Editor

-- Press Windows Key + R and enter regedit.
+- Press Windows + R then enter regedit and click OK.

 - Change Value Data to 0 and click OK to save changes.